-I Felt Guilty When My Son Suddenly Passed Away
+I Felt Guilty When My Child Suddenly Died

-When my adult son passed away, the nagging feelings of guilt set in and made me more miserable than I already was.
+When I lost my son, the nagging feelings of guilt set in and made me more miserable than I already was.
 I thought to myself, ‘Was there something I could have done to prevent what happened?’.

 Jacob, being a stoic young man, never complained about physical ailments.
 I could see he wasn’t feeling well.
 I begged him over and over to go to the doctor.
 He wouldn’t.
 He said it would get better.
 And he was getting better, on and off.
 Sometimes he seemed fine, other times he seemed not well.
 Three weeks later, on Shabbat morning, his heart stopped.